Eddie the Eagle: Early jumping

-Edwards first represented Great Britain at the 1987 World Championships in Oberstdorf in Bavaria, West Germany, and was ranked 55th in the world.
+Edwards first represented Great Britain at the 1987 World Championships in Oberstdorf in Bavaria, and was ranked 55th in the world.
 This performance qualified him as the sole British applicant for the 1988 Winter Olympics ski jumping competition.
 He received confirmation of his qualification for the games while working as a plasterer and temporarily residing in a Finnish mental hospital, due to lack of funds for alternative accommodation rather than as a patient.

-Edwards' jump of 71 m at Calgary in the Winter Olympics was then a British record (now 134.50 m held by Halifax-born Sam Bolton).
-His Olympic jump still puts him sixth on the all-time list of British ski jumpers.

 1988 Winter Olympics

-During the 1988 Winter Olympics in Calgary Edwards competed in and finished last in both the 70 m and 90 m events.
-In the 70 m, he scored 69.2 points from two jumps of 61.0 m; second-last Bernat Solà Pujol of Spain scored 140.4 points from 71 m and 68.5 m jumps; winner Matti Nykänen of Finland had 229.1 points from 89.5 m jumps.
-In the 90 m, Edwards scored 57.5 points from 71 m and 67 m jumps; third-last Todd Gilman of Canada had 110.8 points from 96 m and 86.5 m; Nykänen won again, with 224 points from 118.5 m and 107 m.
+During the 1988 Winter Olympics in Calgary, Edwards competed in and finished last in both the 70 m and 90 m events.
+In the 70 m, he scored 69.2 points from two jumps of 55.0 m; second-last Bernat Solà Pujol of Spain scored 140.4 points from 71 m and 68.5 m jumps; winner Matti Nykänen of Finland had 229.1 points from 89.5 m jumps.
+In the 90 m, Edwards scored 57.5 points from 71 m and 67 m jumps; second-last Todd Gilman of Canada had 110.8 points from 96 m and 86.5 m; Nykänen won again, with 224 points from 118.5 m and 107 m.

 From the beginning, the press version of his story was "embroidered with falsehoods".
 Edwards commented, "They said I was afraid of heights.
 But I was doing sixty jumps a day then, which is hardly something someone who was afraid of heights would do."
 His lack of success endeared him to people around the globe.
-He subsequently became a media celebrity and appeared on talk shows around the world, appearing on The Tonight Show during the Games.
-The press nicknamed him "Mr. Magoo", and one Italian journalist called him a "ski dropper".
+He subsequently became a media celebrity and appeared on talk shows around the world, appearing on The Tonight Show Starring Johnny Carson during the Games.
+Press outlets nicknamed him "Mr. Magoo", and one Italian journalist called him a "ski dropper".

-At the closing ceremony, the president of the Organizing Committee, Frank King, singled out Edwards for his contribution.
-King said, looking at the competitors, "You have broken world records and you have established personal bests.
+At the closing ceremony, the president of the Organising Committee, Frank King, singled out Edwards for his contribution.
+King said, addressing the competitors, "You have broken world records and you have established personal bests.
 Some of you have even soared like an eagle."
+Others, including Bengt-Erik Bengtsson, head of the Nordic division of the International Ski Federation, criticised Edwards as being an Olympic tourist and distracting attention away from the accomplishment of other more capable athletes.
+The East German newspaper Junge Welt labelled Edwards a "clown".

 "Eddie the Eagle" Rule

-Following the widespread attention that Edwards received in Calgary shortly after the Olympics finished, the entry requirements were made stricter, making it nearly impossible for anyone to follow his example: the International Olympic Committee (IOC) instituted what became known as the Eddie the Eagle Rule, which requires Olympic hopefuls to compete in international events and be placed in the top 30 percent or the top 50 competitors, whichever is fewer.
+Following the widespread attention that Edwards received in Calgary shortly after the Olympics finished, the entry requirements were made stricter, making it nearly impossible for anyone to follow his example: the International Olympic Committee (IOC) instituted what became known as the Eddie the Eagle Rule, which requires Olympic hopefuls to compete in international events and be placed in the top 30 per cent or the top 50 competitors, whichever is fewer.

-Edwards failed to qualify for the 1992 Winter Olympics in Albertville, France, or the 1994 Games in Lillehammer, Norway.
-He got a five-year sponsorship from Eagle Airlines, a small British charter company, to support his attempt to reach the 1998 Games in Nagano, Japan, but failed to qualify for those as well.
+Edwards failed to qualify for the 1992 Winter Olympics in Albertville, or the 1994 Games in Lillehammer.
+He got a five-year sponsorship from Eagle Airlines, a small British charter company, to support his attempt to reach the 1998 Games in Nagano, but failed to qualify for those as well.